-Figure 12 shows the jittering zones for the Graftieaux method and vorticity calculations with the different differentiation schemes.
-For the purpose of clarity, only ellipse perimeters that contains the 100% of the vortex center locations are presented.
-It is noticed that the ellipse described by the Graftieaux VIM is thinner in the streamwise direction observing approximately two to four grid steps less than the vorticity VIM, depending on the schemes applied.
-In fact, the area described by the ellipses on the Graftieaux VIM is 80 ± 6 while in the case of the vorticity and ${\bf Q}$ are between 145 ± 24 , corresponding to an 80% increment.
+Figure 12 shows the jittering zones for Graftieaux's method and vorticity calculations with the different differentiation schemes.
+For the purpose of clarity, only ellipse perimeters that contain 100% of the vortex center locations are presented.
+It is noticed that the ellipse described by the Graftieaux VIM is thinner in the streamwise direction, observing approximately two to four grid steps fewer than the vorticity VIM, depending on the schemes applied.
+In fact, the area described by the ellipses on Graftieaux's VIM is 80 ± 6 while in the case of the vorticity and Q they are between 145 ± 24 , corresponding to an 80% increment.
 The size variation between schemes in the vorticity VIM, Fig. 12, is more uniform in terms of directions and goes approximately to one grid step in any direction.